A tour leader's diary: Myanmar

 Our final meal at 'La Planteur' in Rangoon was superb, many thanks directed at Yan, who deserved all the praise for guiding a great tour in such a professional manner.

-A little praise also came my way; I was given a cake and jolly nice present from our partners in Burma as a reward for my active part in countless tours through Burma over the previous sixteen years.
+A little praise also came my way; I was given a cake and jolly nice present from our partners in Myanmar as a reward for my active part in countless tours through Myanmar over the previous sixteen years.

 The Burmese people, without doubt, are the kindest, most genuinely charming people I will ever come across.
-Burma is my spiritual second home and I will continue to visit the country whenever possible.
+Myanmar is my spiritual second home and I will continue to visit the country whenever possible.

-If you would like to read more about the issues then go to Audley's Policy on Burma, where Audley's Managing Director, Craig Burkinshaw, explains our position on travel and tourism to this country.
+If you would like to read more about the issues then go to Audley's Policy on Myanmar, where Audley's Managing Director, Craig Burkinshaw, explains our position on travel and tourism to this country.

 In this section, we can also direct you to organisations which provide balanced arguments for and against travel, so that you can obtain more background on the issues.